afcarl/Sexy-Time-Markov-Model/README.md

 <p>2.
 Extract the .zip.
 <p>3.
 Using a terminal, cd to the directory containing the files.</p>
 <p>4. run:</p>
-<p>python sexyTimeMarkovModel.py "initialProbs.csv" "transitionProbs.csv" "orgasmsPerSecond.csv" "timeParameters.csv"</p>
+<p>python sexyTimeMarkovModel.py "initialProbs.csv" "transitionProbs.csv" "arousalRates.csv" "timeParameters.csv"</p>

 <p> All of the parameters contained in the .csv files can be tuned by the user, including adding and removing positions. </p>